greyfoxit/RxNetwork/README.md

 #### Filtering

-With Rx<sup>2</sup>Network if you're only interested in particular kind of network information, **you can** use built-in filters to **react on a concrete state, states, type or types changes**.
+With RxNetwork if you're only interested in particular kind of network information, **you can** use built-in filters to **react on a concrete state, states, type or types changes**.
 This can be done with standard RxJava `filter(...)` method and may look something like this: